Tinka8ell/Extending-Proc-Gen-E21/README.md

 the sea is likely to be at least twice as deep as the land is high!.
 This may need to be modified for the sea gradient as well as this extends the maximun depth of the sea.

+### Need to get preview / map and game to match

+The game mode start location does not match either island or terrain mesh views in the Map Preview.
+The island map preview does not seem to match the islan view either so we can't use it to "move" to a better location.
+On top of this we have not yet implemented the combined map generation in the game mode.
+For that matter we have not made it more generic to use the array idea.
+So much to do, but where to start?